ImSqueezy/Git-Visualizing/README.md

 The branches now merged after they decided to split up on the way but feature was left behind since master has advanced in changes and feature does not keep track anymore!
 Suppose master made 4 other commits (like we saw in previous example), feature wouldn't have them if he doesn't keep track and here is where the miss begins.
 We have two scenarios:
 1. either master branch is yours and you're just using too many branches for some cause (working localy):
 - In this case for example you only need to keep track of what you have done and do what is needed (git merge master or git rebase master).
-2. or it's some public/collaborative repo that you're into:
+2. or it's some public/collaborative or else repositories that you're into:
 - In this case you would always need to fetch with origin (git fetch origin) to get latest changes, merge/rebase and then work from there, if not, you will end up working on outdated code, merge conflicts will accumulate and of course integration would be painful!
 (Forget about git push--forcehh)